cathrynploehn-NIST/Visualizationintroduction/Designing a new evaluation framework.md

 (derived from Lam et al. 2012)

 Other methodologies that are used to evaluate process include __laboratory obersveration and interviews__ and __controlled experiments__.
 Metrics include both quantitative and qualitative metrics.
-For example, time could play an important role in a laboratory experiment (Chen et al. 2014).
+For example, the measure of time in accomplishing visualization goals could play an important role in a laboratory experiment (Chen et al. 2014).

+## The proposed structure

+### Domain analysis
+1. Problem identification: Gain realistic information on the domain the evaluation is to be conducted in.
+Work with domain experts to identify problems in the domain.
+Identify domain expert goals.
+2. Translate domain expert problem into data science problem.
+Identify datasets and technology necessary to solve domain problems
+3. Construct evaluation plan according to domain analysis
+4. Pass requirements and evaluation plan instructions to evaluation participants (developers).

+### Design and development

+1. Developers design and implement a system
+2. Technical "back end" is sent to evaluation proctors for evaluation
+3. Developers continue with design and development of "front end" (human-in-the-loop) components
+4. Developers deliver and set up system in domain expert workplace

+### Empirical evaluation

+#### A. Case study
+1. After developers install and train domain experts,
+2. Domain experts review tool usage at increments of useage
+3. Domain tasks used for data science tools (with and without use of new developer system) logged
+4. Importance of tasks rated by domain experts.
+Tasks will be used for performance and usability evaluation

+#### B. Performance and usability

+1. Top tasks molded into controlled experiments
+2. Domain experts (different from case study experts) perform task experiments on site for each developer system

+### Heuristic evaluation

+Visualization/data science experts review and score system effectiveness and efficiency

+1. Visualization algorithms rated
+2. Visualization principles
+3. Usability principles

+### Results

+Heuristic and empirical evaluation results condensed into formatted report containing both contextual reviews and performance reports of usability and expert reviews of design competency.

 ##Alternatives

 Instead of focusing on process, it also may be useful to switch focus to lower-level experiments entirely, such as evaluations that measure user performance of pieces of a visualization or evaluating user experience.
+However, controlled laboratory studies tend to become "distant from practical problems and broader goals" (Shneiderman and Plaisant 2006).

 [< Back to home](README.md)